Highlights from the Ratings and Financial Report for JD.com Inc. (JD)

 JD’s Market Performance

-JD stocks went up by 1.80% for the week, with a monthly jump of 11.85% and a quarterly performance of 10.25%, while its annual performance rate touched -19.83%.
-The volatility ratio for the week stands at 3.26% while the volatility levels for the past 30 days are set at 3.75% for JD.com Inc. The simple moving average for the period of the last 20 days is 1.32% for JD stocks with a simple moving average of 3.64% for the last 200 days.
+JD stocks went down by -1.77% for the week, with a monthly jump of 7.21% and a quarterly performance of 11.40%, while its annual performance rate touched -10.82%.
+The volatility ratio for the week stands at 4.33% while the volatility levels for the past 30 days are set at 4.07% for JD.com Inc. The simple moving average for the period of the last 20 days is -1.24% for JD stocks with a simple moving average of 2.40% for the last 200 days.

 Analysts’ Opinion of JD